emora-chat/emora_stdm/docs/NoviceTutorial.md

 ## Not enough information?

-See if what you're trying to do is covered by one of the outlined [use cases](https://github.com/emora-chat/emora_stdm/blob/master/README.md#specific-use-cases)
+See if what you're trying to do is covered by one of the outlined [use cases](https://github.com/emora-chat/emora_stdm/blob/master/README.md#specific-use-cases).

+Or, learn more from the other [tutorials](https://github.com/emora-chat/emora_stdm/blob/master/README.md#tutorials).